Here's Where to Get Free Coffee on National Coffee Day

 The Coffee Bean & Tea Leaf

-To celebrate its 60th anniversary, the Coffee Bean & Tea Leaf is giving away free coffee and tea for a year, starting on National Coffee Day.
+To celebrate its 60th anniversary, the Coffee Bean & Tea Leaf is giving one person free coffee and tea for a year.

-One lucky winner will receive a free regular-sized drink every day for a year, while 60 more will win free drinks for the remainder of 2023.
+One lucky winner will receive a free regular-size drink every day for a year, while 60 more will win free drinks for the remainder of 2023.

 Every purchase through The Coffee Bean Rewards app from Sept.
 29 to Oct.
 31 enters you in the contest.